 Emission limits at part load

 As gas turbines are much more often required to run at (low) part load and to cover a lot of cycling duties, including starts and stops, emission limits at part load are being given much more attention and emphasis.
-Maintaining low emission val- ues (e.g. 25ppm) for NOx (as well as for CO) down to very low part load and during transient load operation has become an important selling argument for gas turbine products.
+Maintaining low emission values (e.g. 25ppm) for NOx (as well as for CO) down to very low part load and during transient load operation has become an important selling argument for gas turbine products.
 Issues to be addressed are safe combustion performance (flame stability, thermoacoustics) in combination with maintained low emission (NOx, CO) characteristics over a wide load range (from below 50% up to 100% load).

 Liquid fuels (emission of NOx, CO and particulates)